scottellis/tstracker/README.md

-# tstracker
+## tstracker

-A simple Qt app for debugging Linux touchscreen drivers and the touchscreen event interface to Qt applications.
+A simple Qt app for tracking touchscreen pointer movements.

-The default UI is initialized for a 320x240 screen.

-Adjust in tstracker.ui for other sizes displays if you want full-screen behavior.
+Used for debugging a Gumstix Overo touchscreen driver.